+1. The Rt Hon Darren Jones MP

+Chancellor of the Duchy of Lancaster, Minister for Intergovernmental Relations and Chief Secretary to the Prime Minister

-1. Rising to the challenge - What effective partnership between government, regulators and the impact economy should look like, and what it will take to build an environment where collaboration can drive meaningful national outcomes.
-Chaired by Neil Heslop OBE, Chief Executive of the Charities Aid Foundation, with panellists Dame Julia Cleverdon; Dame Caroline Mason; Kate Lee OBE, Chief Executive Officer of NCVO and David Holdsworth, Chief Executive Officer of the Charity Commission 2.
-The Rt Hon Darren Jones MP Chancellor of the Duchy of Lancaster, Minister for Intergovernmental Relations and Chief Secretary to the Prime Minister 3.
-How family wealth-holders are driving the international impact agenda Sergio Fernández de Córdoba, Executive Chairman and Founder of PVBLIC Foundation 4.
-In conversation with some of the UK's leading modern philanthropists - Meeting pioneers who are shaping the future of philanthropy as structured, strategic and holistic.
-Hosted by Juliet Agnew (Barclays Private Bank) with panellists including Ben Goldsmith, Chief Executive of Menhaden PLC, Environmental Investor and Philanthropist; Becky Holmes,
+2. Rising to the challenge - What effective partnership between government, regulators and the impact economy should look like, and what it will take to build an environment where collaboration can drive meaningful national outcomes.

+Chaired by Neil Heslop OBE, Chief Executive of the Charities Aid Foundation, with panellists Dame Julia Cleverdon, Dame Caroline Mason and David Holdsworth, Chief Executive Officer of the Charity Commission

+3. How family wealth-holders are driving the international impact agenda

-Trustee and Co-founder of the Helvellyn Foundation and Alex Chapman, Chair of the Reed Foundation and Chair of Ethioaid
+Sergio Fernández de Córdoba, Executive Chairman and Founder of PVBLIC Foundation and co-founder of the Helvellyn Foundation, and Alex Chapman, Chair of the Reed Foundation and Chair of Ethioaid